nicolasparada/blog/content/posts/passwordless-auth-server.md

 - `appURL` will allow us to build the "magic link".
 - `port` in which the HTTP server will start.
 - `databaseURL` is the CockroachDB address, I added `/passwordless_demo` to the previous address to indicate the database name.
-- `jwtKey` this is a slice of bytes used to sign jwts.
+- `jwtKey` used to sign JWTs.
 - `smtpAddr` is a join of `SMTP_HOST` + `SMTP_PORT`; we'll use it to to send mails.
 - `smtpUsername` and `smtpPassword` are the two required vars.
 - `smtpAuth` is also used to send mails.

-The `env` function allow us to get an environment variable with a fallback value in case it doesn't exists.
+The `env` function allow us to get an environment variable with a fallback value in case it doesn't exist.

 ### Main Function